PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Simulation Study

 \subsection{Construction of baseline scans}

-Our simulated dataset is based on three different fMRI scans from the ABIDE dataset (described in Section \ref{data_section}).
-Each scan was acquired from a different subject at a different site in order to maximize sample heterogeneity.
-For each scan, we use a contiguous subset of volumes containing no visible artifacts or detected outliers, resulting in 141, 171 and 89 volumes in each scan, respectively.
-We reduce each 3D volume to 2 dimensions by using only the 45th axial (horizontal) slice, which corresponds roughly to the center of the brain.

-To construct the simulated baseline (noise- and artifact-free) scans, we take the following steps.
-We first center each scan ``across time'' by subtracting the mean value of each voxel, which separates primarily anatomical information from functional information.
-For scan $i$, let $T_i$ be the length of the scan and $V_i$ be the number of voxels in the brain mask, so that scan $i$ is represented by the $T_i\times V_i$ matrix $\mathbf{Y}_i$.
-After centering across time, we have $\mathbf{Y}_i = \mathbf{Z}_i + \mathbf{B}_i$, where $\mathbf{Z}_i$ represents primarily functional information and $\mathbf{B}_i$ represents primarily anatomical information (each row of $\mathbf{B}_i$ is identical).
+Our simulated dataset is based on fMRI scans from three subjects collected as part of the ABIDE dataset (described in Section \ref{data_section}).
+For generalizability, each subject was chosen from a different data collection site.
+For each scan, we identify a contiguous subset of volumes containing no detectable artifacts, resulting in 141, 171 and 89 volumes, respectively.
+We reduce dimensionality by using only the 45th axial (horizontal) slice, corresponding roughly to the center of the brain.
+For scan $i=1,2,3$, let $T_i$ be the resulting length of the scan and $V_i$ be the resulting number of voxels in the brain mask, so that scan $i$ is represented by the $T_i\times V_i$ matrix $\mathbf{Y}_i$.
+We can separate $\mathbf{Y}_i$ into an anatomical baseline, the mean image $\mathbf{b}_i$ ($V_i\times1$), and the residual $\mathbf{Z}_i$, representing primarily functional information.
+Then $\mathbf{Y}_i = \mathbf{Z}_i + \mathbf{1}\mathbf{b}_i^t$, where $\mathbf{1}$ is a vector of $1$s of length $T_i$.

-As described in detail in Section \ref{data_section}, for each site we perform group ICA (GICA) and identify the independent components corresponding to known resting-state brain networks.
-Let $Q_i$ be the number of brain networks identified for the site of scan $i$.
-We then perform the first step of dual regression \citep{beckmann2009group} to obtain scan-level temporal components for each brain network.
-This results in the decomposition $\mathbf{Z}_i = \mathbf{A}_i\mathbf{S}_i + \mathbf{E}_i =: \mathbf{X}_i + \mathbf{E}_i$, where $\mathbf{S}_i$ is $Q_i\times V_i$ and contains the vectorized resting-state networks identified through GICA for the site of scan $i$, and $\mathbf{A}_i$ is $T_i\times Q_i$ and contains the corresponding temporal components for scan $i$. $\mathbf{E}_i$ is the residual, which consists of structured (spatially and temporally correlated) noise.